mchalain/br_training/README.md

 [ 3789.708194] EXT4-fs (sdd2): mounted filesystem with ordered data mode.
 Quota mode: none.
 $ sudo umount /dev/sdd2
 $ sudo dd if=images/sdcard.img of=/dev/sdd bs=1M
+$ |
 ```

-## Startup
+### Startup
  * Insert the SD card inside the board.
  * Plug the Serial to USB cable between the board and the PC host.
  * Open minicom on the PC host.
- * Plug the USB type C cable to the board from the alimentation.
+ * Plug the USB type C (or mini-USB depending on the board) cable to the board from the alimentation.

+## Progression
+Into the docs directory we can find several files to describe exercices:
+ * [wifi](/docs/wifi.md) create a Wifi hotspot with hostapd, dnsmasq and iptables